veralily/MM-LSTM/README.md

 		This kind of files provide the MM-LSTM model for each dataset as the attributes of events vary in different datasets.
 2. data

+	Because the sizes of BPIC17 and ClickTracker are too large, we compressed the datasets into  *rar* format.

 	- *_event.txt